BOTPanzer/Map-Pinner/README.md

 ## ✨ Description

 **Map Pinner** is a free web tool designed to help you plan and organize your trips.
-With **Map Pinner**, you can easily select a map image, place pins on your map & customize each one with custom colors, categories, names, links, and descriptions.
+With **Map Pinner** you can easily select a map image, place pins on your map & customize each one with custom colors, categories, names, links, and descriptions.

 ## ⚙️ Usage